tyntec/api-collection/conversations/v2/README.md

 The catalog must be prior connected to the WhatsApp Business Account that shall have access to it.

-The customer can place an order via the app, in this case the new MoMessage event `MoMessage::Order` is triggered.
+The customer can place an order through their app.
+Then a new MoMessage event `MoMessage::Order` is triggered.

 ## 2.16